Smart businesses know that people, especially millennials and Gen Z, are increasingly concerned about the environment.

 Your brand identity explains who you are, what value you bring to your customers, and what sets you apart from everybody else.

-The design choices you make help to create a brand identity for your company.
-Your business cards, product packaging (discussed in the next section), brochures, and more, all help establish how customers and prospects perceive your brand.
+Your design choices help create a brand identity for your company.
+Your business cards, product packaging, brochures, and more help establish how customers and prospects perceive your brand.

 There are few statements as widespread in business as “Here’s my card.”
 Business cards have been a part of any entrepreneur’s self-promotion toolkit for a long time.
 How long?
 The Chinese handed out calling cards in the 15th century to let people know they planned to visit.
 The French in the 17th century swapped cards as a way of introduction, and this spread to the British and eventually America soon after.